 Finally, we have The Economist who doesn’t use a floater, but embeds the message onto the article page, asking you to pay to subscribe for unlimited access, or to register (for free) to access five articles per month.
 They used to allow unregistered users access to a few articles for free each month, but now you must give up your email address to access up to 5 articles.

 These best practices are always evolving and we love to learn what’s working for other publishers.
-If you have a successful metered paywall, I hope you’ll share your secrets of success with us.
+If you have a successful metered paywall, I hope you’ll share your secrets of success with us in the comments below.